 Member of the WIDA Consortium since 2012.

-Colorado uses Kindergarten W-APT and WIDA Screener (Online or Paper) for Grades 1-12 to assist in the identification of students who may be English learners (ELs).
+Colorado uses WIDA Screener for Kindergarten and WIDA Screener (Online or Paper) for Grades 1-12 to assist in the identification of students who may be English learners (ELs).
 ACCESS for ELLs is administered to students who are identified as ELs, NEP or LEP during the annual testing window, which runs for five weeks, opening on the second Monday in January.

 Requirements and Resources